eugf/raspberry_pi_setup_guide/README.md

 - computer with SD card reader

 ### What you'll need (digitally), please download:
-- Raspberry Pi OS (previously called Raspbian OS)
+- Raspberry Pi OS (previously called Raspbian OS), pick one:
   - [ZIP](https://downloads.raspberrypi.org/raspios_full_armhf_latest)
   - [TORRENT](https://downloads.raspberrypi.org/raspios_full_armhf_latest.torrent)
     - NOTE: if you can torrent, that's much faster, the ZIP file seems to be speed limited no matter how fast your internet connection is